-Next comes the body of the spider.
-I started making the head to the spider by putting the headpin through 1 small bead cap -> 12mm black bead -> 1 small bead cap.
+Start the head of the spider by putting the headpin through 1 small bead cap -> 12mm black bead -> 1 small bead cap.

 This step is another tricky step where 3 hands would come in useful because I didn't want the headpin to fall out of the twist.
 So I held 4 wires a little bit further down the strands and twisted some more. (sorry for the blurry picture but I think it still gives you the idea of what it should like.

 Here I did a wire wrap loop to keep it all secure and together.
-If you aren’t sure how to do that click on the link for tutorial on my blog.
+If you aren't sure how to do that visit the website for the tutorial.

-My cute little spider is coming along, but her isn’t quite finished yet.
+My cute little spider is coming along, but he isn't quite finished yet.
 He needs 4 more legs!